 It is very important that this is used only on the skin for dogs.
 It’s not meant for ingestion, which is perhaps where the concern comes for dogs since they lick themselves often.
 You also may not want to use it if the irritated area is infected.

-Zinc Toxicosis in Sudocrem for Dogs
+Zinc Toxicosis

-Here are some of the signs of zinc toxicosis.
+Here are some of the signs of zinc toxicosis:

 - Vomiting